KodyAnderson1/MarkdownNotesApp/README.md

 - Firebase (Hosting)

 ## Installation Instructions
-To install on your local machine, pull the GitHub repo, navigate into the project's root directory, type `npm install` and then `npm run dev` in your console, and a localhost version of the app should open in your default browser.
+To install on your local machine, pull the GitHub repo, navigate into the project's root directory, type `npm install` and then `npm run dev` in your console, and a localhost version of the app will be available.
+See your console for the specific URL.
 To see an active application instance, see the URL at the top.

 ## Future Development
 - Integrate this application into my grade tracker app to provide the start of a student focused "one stop shop" app to track grades, manage to-do lists, and track notes per class.